San Francisco Root Canal

 Schedule a Consultation Today

 A root canal is often not as bad as it seems and can be welcomed by patients since it helps make them feel better almost instantaneously.
-When patients call our San Francisco office to schedule a consultation, Dr. Skoulas will evaluate their teeth and determine if a root canal is the best course of action.
+When San Francisco and Embarcadero patients call our office to schedule a consultation, Dr. Skoulas will evaluate their teeth and determine if a root canal is the best course of action.
 She will then clearly lay out her plan, answer any questions, describe the process in detail and set proper expectations.

 Your comfort is our number one priority at Skoulas DDS, and we will go out of our way to ensure you are comfortable and confident before performing the root canal.
 From the time you walk through our doors for your consultation until you’re fully recovered from your procedure, we will be with you every step of the way.